ktaylor63/southeast/site/content/endangered-species-act/index.md

     link: 'https://flic.kr/p/atdbxY'
     caption: 'Green sea turtle hatchling at Archie Carr National Wildlife Refuge.
 Photo by Keenan Adams, USFWS.'
     position: 'right center'
-updated: 'February 10th, 2017'
+updated: 'February 27th, 2017'
 ---

 One of the primary responsibilities of the U.S. Fish and Wildlife Service is to **protect and recover imperiled species and the ecosystems upon which they depend**.
 Congress defined “species” to include subspecies, varieties, and, for vertebrates, distinct population segments.

-Often referred to as “the ESA” or simply “the Act,” this federal law has been recognized as **America’s strongest conservation law**.
-Originally passed by Congress in 1973,  the Act is jointly administered by the USFWS and the [National Marine Fisheries Service](http://www.nmfs.noaa.gov/) (NMFS).
-We have primary responsibility for **terrestrial and freshwater organisms**, while the responsibilities of NMFS are mainly marine wildlife such as whales and anadromous fish like salmon.
+The Endangered Species Act, often referred to as the ESA or simply “the Act,” is **America’s strongest conservation law**.
+Originally passed by Congress in 1973, the ESA is jointly administered by the U.S. Fish and Wildlife Service and the [National Marine Fisheries Service](http://www.nmfs.noaa.gov/) (NMFS).
+The Service has primary responsibility for **terrestrial and freshwater organisms**, while the responsibilities of NMFS are mainly marine wildlife such as whales and anadromous fish like salmon.

 All species of plants and animals, except pest insects, are eligible for listing as endangered or threatened.
 Check out [a list of all species protected under the Act in the United States](https://www.fws.gov/endangered/species/us-species.html).

-In his signing statement President Nixon wrote:

 > "Nothing is more priceless and more worthy of preservation than the rich array of animal life with which our country has been blessed.
-It is a many-faceted treasure, of value to scholars, scientists, and nature lovers alike, and it forms a vital part of the heritage we all share as Americans."
+It is a many-faceted treasure, of value to scholars, scientists, and nature lovers alike, and it forms a vital part of the heritage we all share as Americans." - President Nixon

 {{< youtube Y6wJpGO8j4Q >}}